sergey-samoylov/YandexPracticum_auto_workflow/README.md

 ![The only command you'll need](https://github.com/sergey-samoylov/YandexPracticum_auto_workflow/blob/main/img/gitactions_YandexPracticum_3a.png)

-- Spend more time to create something useful and beautifull!
+- Spend more time to create something useful and beautiful!
 Don't waste your energy on boring repetitive tasks.
 They are to be automated.